What's new in GSMMO?

 GAMMO now supports SSO via 3-legged OAuth

 GAMMO now supports using 3-legged OAuth for migrating users' mail, contacts, and calendar data to G Suite.
-When running the migration utility, users can now sign in to their G Suite account via a Single Sign On (SSO) system—using their current service's login credentials, rather than their G Suite credentials.
+When running the migration utility, users can now sign in to their G Suite account through a single sign-on (SSO) system—using their current service's login credentials, rather than their G Suite credentials.

 3-legged OAuth is also more secure since users can explicitly grant access to their account and then revoke it any time.